gau7049/Bubble-Game/README.md

 🎮 Bubble Game

-Welcome to the Bubble Game, a fast-paced number challenge!
+Welcome to the fast-paced number challenge!
+Can you find the target numbers within 60 seconds?

 🔢 How to Play:

-Find the target numbers within a set of options.
-Click on the correct number to score points.
+Click the correct number to score.
-Be quick!
-You have 60 seconds to maximize your score.
-⚡ Game Dynamics:

-The challenge increases with each correct click.
-Clicking on the wrong number updates the target, adding difficulty.
+Wrong clicks increase the challenge.
 🏆 Scoring:

-Your score is displayed at the end.
+Your final score is displayed.
-Can you beat your highest score?
 🔗 Play the Game:
-Click here to play
+Start the challenge

 Tech Stack:

 HTML, CSS, JavaScript
-Enjoy the game and challenge your number-finding skills!